 The CCSBT may also approve long-term observer status to specific States, entities, inter-governmental (IGO) and, on request, non-governmental organisations (NGO) to attend specific meetings of the CCSBT.
-Five IGOs and four NGOs have been granted with long-term observer status as shown in the table below.
+Five IGOs and five NGOs have been granted with long-term observer status as shown in the table below.

 |Observers organisations provided with long-term observer status for CCSBT Meetings|